j-jiafei/todoq/README.md

 * \-d: list all the dropped tasks
 * \-n [count]: specifiy the number of tasks to be displayed

-taskq showq
+todoq showq
 ---------------
 List all the queues.
 Single queue is recommended.
 Multiple queues are designed for those who like multiple-thread processing.

-taskq selectq queue\_id
+todoq selectq queue\_id
 ---------------
 Select the queue as the current queue.

-taskq createq queue\_name
+todoq createq queue\_name
 ---------------
 Create a new queue.

-taskq deleteq queue\_name
+todoq deleteq queue\_name
 ---------------
 Delete an existing queue.

-taskq --help, taskq -h, taskq help
+todoq --help, todoq -h, todoq help
 ---------------
 Show help.
 Any weird commands will also lead to help.

-taskq sync
+todoq setpath
 ---------------
-Sync to dropbox.
-(Dropbox account required.)
+Set the directory path to store all todoq queue information and task informations.

+The default is ~/.todoq in Linux/Unix.
+The path could be set to be a subdirectory of Dropbox, and then the tasks can be synchronized automatically.

 License